hero-professional-practice-presentation.jpg

 The great immutable law of making a design presentation is this: tell your audience what you are going to show them and then show it to them.
 That’s all there is to it.
 Don’t tell them what to think about what they are going to see, just tell them what it is that they are going to see.
 Try it.
 You’ll be amazed.

 This is sound advice.
-To reiterate what I stated above, you may have become used to your solution, but your client may have just been presented with something, to his mind, daring or even downright shocking.
-He’ll need time to digest things, and, after explaining what you’re about to present and presenting it, you can help this digestion by keeping quiet.#### A Visual Reference of What You might Include in Your Presentations
+Your client may have just been presented with something, to their mind, daring or even downright shocking.
+They’ll need time to digest things.
+After explaining what you’re about to present and presenting it, help that digestion by keeping quiet.

-Taking a lead from Shaugnessey, follow this visual reference guide for simple, effective presentations.
+Taking a lead from Shaughnessy, follow this visual reference guide for simple, effective presentations.
 The images comprise brief, project development and final execution of the visual identity for the Folkestone Film Factory.

-I wrote above that ideas can be rejected based not on their inferior quality per se, but more on the way they are presented, and the illustration below demonstrates how, by utilising creative ways of thinking, we can often turn decisions favourably in our direction.
-This isn’t to contradict my other point about being yourself throughout presentations, but being aware of the micro-climate of each presentation you find yourself involved in and employing the communication skills necessary to resonate with each client will certainly do your cause no harm at all.
-Back to the example:
+Ideas can be rejected not on their inferior quality per se, but more on the way they are presented.
+The illustration below demonstrates how, by utilising creative thinking, we can often turn decisions favourably in our direction.
+Being aware of the micro-climate of each presentation you find yourself in, and employing the communication skills necessary to resonate with each client, will certainly do your cause no harm.

 Top Presentation Tips